simplyrucha/KNNModel/README.md

 The original dataset is also attached with this repository.

-Since GitHub does not render the plotly plots, that I originally built this project with here is the NBViewer link to access the same [With Plotly Plots]( https://nbviewer.jupyter.org/github/simplyrucha/KNNModel/blob/master/GP_PredictingCarPrices.ipynb)
+Since GitHub does not render the plotly plots, that I originally built this project with here is the NBViewer link to access the same.
+<a href="https://nbviewer.jupyter.org/github/simplyrucha/KNNModel/blob/master/GP_PredictingCarPrices.ipynb" target="_blank">Project with Plots</a>